Keyword Research for Photographers

 The first thing you need to do whenever you start to delve into SEO is keyword research.
-There are a variety of tools out there to facilitate this, As discussed in the introduction, I use a premium tool called AHREFs, and the data I reference will be pulled from there.
+There are a variety of tools out there to facilitate this, I use a premium tool called AHREFs, and the data I reference will be pulled from there.
+You can get a 7 day trial for a really low price, which is usually enough to do a significant amount of keyword reaearch for photographers and other small business owners.

 But over the years have also used Semrush (both their free and premium offerings) and Google’s AdWords keyword planner.